USEPA/WNTR/documentation/controls.rst

     Rule control2 := if sim_time = 435600 sec then set Pump('10').status to Open

-More complex rules can be written using one of the boolean logic condition classes.
+More complex rules can be written using one of the Boolean logic condition classes.
 The following example creates a new rule that will open pipe 330 if both conditions are true, and otherwise it will open pipe 10; this rule will behave very differently from the rules above.

 .. doctest::